Rotator cuff syndrome

 Symptoms of rotator cuff syndrome

 The main symptom of rotator cuff syndrome is pain in the shoulder area and especially in the outer part of the shoulder.
 Lifting the hand from the side is painful and difficult.
-Lateral movements put a strain on the shoulder and after straining the shoulder, the pain is often more intense.
+Lateral movements put a strain on the shoulder.
+After straining the shoulder, the pain is often more intense.
 There may also be resting pain in the shoulder, especially when sleeping on the injured side.

 Treatment of rotator cuff syndrome

-The key components of self-care for rotator cuff syndrome are shoulder joint rest, avoiding painful movements, and relieving pain.
+The key components of self-care for rotator cuff syndrome are resting the shoulder joint, avoiding painful movements, and relieving pain.
 Moving the shoulder joint with the full range of motion (within the limits allowed by the pain) is good to do a few times a day.

 Cold therapy relieves symptoms.
 The use of NSAIDs or analgesic gels is also recommended: over-the-counter products from a pharmacy are often sufficient.
 The compatibility of medicines with the diseases and the medication in use should always be confirmed by your doctor.